 All too familiar is the time-old tale of the struggling musician.
-Busting a gut or selling their soul, all to just make ends meet.
+Busting a gut as an independent musician or selling their soul, all to just make ends meet.
 And this is somewhat true – making money from music can be a challenge.
 But – it’s achievable.
 And very much within reach.

-If you’re willing to diversify your skill-set and try your hand at a couple of different strategies, you’ll actually find a wealth of revenue opportunities that you can tap into.
+If you’re willing to diversify your skill-set and try your hand at a couple of different music side hustles, you’ll actually find a wealth of revenue opportunities that you can tap into.
 Because if you can, why not make money from both your music, and your expertise?

 <iframe width="560" height="315" src="https://www.youtube.com/embed/I0cdXIsBFRk" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>